 5. Avoid public Wi-Fi

 There’s no way to know if hackers are on a public Wi-Fi network or which security protocols are in place to protect you and your data from them.
-It’s best to avoid public Wi-Fi altogether when working with sensitive company information.
+It’s best to avoid public Wi-Fi or public IP addresses altogether when working with sensitive company information.

 Instead, use a mobile hotspot to access the Internet on the go.
 Your employer may be willing to pay for a mobile hotspot on your company-issued mobile device if it isn't already equipped with one.